Parent Training (Including Migrant Parent Training)

 eLearning Support

 The Centre's WeChat eLearning platform supports parent workers in China, particularly those with left-behind children.
-We post new content on a weekly basis including The Centre-developed comic lessons, videos and quizzes from UNICEF, and parenting tips and insights from external accounts.
+We post new content on a weekly basis including The Centre-developed comic lessons, parenting tips and insights from external accounts.

 The Parents Training allowed me to reflect on my parenting style and how I can improve as a parent.
 Then when I came home, I gave the training to my husband and mother-in-law as they also spend time with my daughter and need to be informed about these important issues like coping with stress, communication and providing a better environment for the child at home.